Is it possible to have a weed addiction or cannabis addiction?

 What makes it worse is that when trying to stop their consumption, the anxiety may come back in full force, making it even harder to stop, putting the user in a vicious cycle that never seems to end.

-Of course, this is an example of an extreme case and the addiction or underlying tolerance can be mitigated by responsible usage.
+Of course, this is an example of an extreme case and the addiction or underlying tolerance can be mitigated by responsible usage or by implementing a short tolerance break to reset the tolerance.

 10 Signs of Weed Addiction